Swizop/RCS-Sniff-App/README.md

 7. The intercepted phone has sent a RCS multimedia message to the second phone
 8. The intercepted phone has received a RCS multimedia message from the second phone
 9. The intercepted phone has received a shared location through RCS from the second phone
+10. The intercepted phone has sent its location through RCS to the second phone